New opportunities for rare charm from $Z\to c\bar{c}$ decays: Conclusions

 Using the IDEA detector concept at FCC-ee with $6 \times 10^{12}$ produced $Z$ bosons as an example, we estimated sensitivities for $D^0 \to \pi^+\pi^-\nu\bar{\nu}$ and angular asymmetries in polarized $\Lambda^+_c \to p \mu^+\mu^-$.
 For the dineutrino study, branching fractions as low as $\sim 2 \times 10^{-7}$ can be evidenced at $3\sigma$, with $\sim 3 \times 10^{-7}$ potentially observable (Fig.~\ref{fig:sensitivity}), well within the range predicted by NP models.
 This enables the probe of lepton-flavor predictions, including cLFC, see Table \ref{tab:BR_upper_limits}.
 The sensitivity shows only mild dependence on the hadronic transversity form-factor model ($\sim 10\%$).
 For angular asymmetries in $\Lambda^+_c \to p \mu^+\mu^-$, we find that measurable asymmetries can be detected at the 1\% level in the dimuon mode.
 Dedicated studies of dielectron channels are left for future work, however, similar sensitivities are expected.
 Thus, possible NP effects in angular asymmetries are accessible to FCC-ee searches.

 We further suggest performing an auxiliary measurement at the $Z$ pole of depolarization effects in $c \to \Lambda^+_c$ hadronization \cite{Falk:1993rf}, to validate estimates of $P_{\Lambda_c}$ \cite{deBoer:2017que}.
 This could be achieved using SM-dominated $\Lambda^+_c$ decays with minimal NP pollution, such as $\Lambda^+_c \to \Lambda \ell^+ \nu$, thereby supporting precision null-test analyses.
+Additional methods to measure the $\Lambda^+_c$ polarization at current LHC experiments can be found in Refs.~\cite{LHCb:2022sck,LHCb:2023crj,Galanti:2015pqa,Kats:2015zth}.
+These methods could also be used at future facilities.

 To summarize, our results demonstrate strong potential for next-generation $e^+e^-$ colliders to lead searches for rare charm decays with invisible particles and precision measurements requiring polarization, significantly extending their physics reach.